Butler Community College

 Butler Community College (BCC) is a public community college in El Dorado, Kansas.

 History

 In 1927, El Dorado Junior College was founded.
 The college name has evolved over the years: Butler County Junior College, Butler County Community Junior College, Butler County Community College (BCCC), then finally to its current name of Butler Community College.

-The college briefly came into the national spotlight in the late 2000s when one of its students was murdered.

-Jackie Vietti was school president from 1995 until her retirement in December 2012.
-In August 2013, Kimberly Krull became president of the college.

-In January 2025, Kimberly Krull retired and Dr. Jackie Vietti returned as Interim President.
-It was announced on April 28, 2025 that the new President is Tamara Daniel.

-College leaders
+Leaders

 During the first 40 years of the college, Butler's leaders were known as the dean.
 That changed in 1963, as Edwin Walbourn was named President when the school became a community college.